nathggns/Scrollbars/README.markdown

  - **clicktoscroll**:
   - Default: true
   - Use: Allow clicking the dragger container to scroll.
+ - **draggerheight**:
+  - Default: auto
+  - Use: Height of the dragger.
+  - Min: 10

 **Will you ever get horizontal support?**